 Impersonating over twenty characters of varied nationalities, times and places, Elsie McLuhan, reader and impersonator, at Greenwood United Church Wednesday night provided a large audience with a most interesting entertainment.

 Comedy predominated throughout [one of her presentations,] the one act play, “The Florist Shop“.
 Six distinct characterizations were given, the Jewish proprietor; the gum-chewing Henry; the spinster Miss Wells; her fifteen year fiance Mr Jackson, who added a bit of the hurrying-up process; and Maud, the romantic saleslady, who was instrumental in bringing about the usual happy ending.

-The content of these readings was not some message which a poem or story clothed in fancy language for some reason and which an elocutionist then would ‘read out’ like a living teletype machine.2 Far rather, the content, as McLuhan would later insist, was the user.
-The particular language of a poem was used, or “put on”, by the poet in “the presentation of self”3 in his or her particular individual and social circumstances.
-And then this first level use could be used again by an elocutionist in presenting such poems in her “presentation of self” to audiences with their own complex “assumptions” and “investments”.
+The content of these readings was not some message which a poem or story clothed in fancy language for some reason and which an elocutionist then would ‘read out’ like a living teletype machine.3 Far rather, the content, as McLuhan would later insist, was the user.
+The particular language of a poem was used, or “put on”, by the poet in “the presentation of self”4 in his or her particular individual and social circumstances.
+And then this first level use could be used again by an elocutionist in presenting such poems in her “presentation of self” to audiences of users with their complex “assumptions” and “investments”.

 McLuhan’s whole career may usefully (not to say exclusively) be understood as the attempt to understand this phantasmagoria — an attempt he himself often likened to Alice’s adventures behind the looking glass and to Joyce’s adventures in that other literary isolate, Finnegans Wake.

 This interest in the “put on” and its modalities was already reflected in McLuhan’s M.A. thesis on George Meredith written in 1933-1934: